didactek/deft-log/README.md

 In swift-log, the decision about whether to log a message is made by each logger;
 the Logger's extension checks the message against each instance's logLevel and does not forward the message to the log hander if the message does not reach the configured threshold.
-LogLevel is intended to be part of the Logger state; implementers of alternate Loggers are discouraged from centrally adjusting logLevel.
+LogLevel is intended to be part of the Logger state; implementors of alternate Loggers are discouraged from centrally adjusting logLevel.

-Swift Log doesn't suggest any particular pattern for setting logLevel.
+swift-log doesn't suggest any particular pattern for setting logLevel.
 For implementors of package libraries who want to allow library consumers to adjust logLevel, they are left on their own to plumb the setting of logLevel into private Loggers.
-This library offers a pattern where the main runtime can describe desired log levels early in execution, and then the library's Logger factory will offer Loggers to the implmentor that default to the logLevel specified *at the executable level*.
+This library offers a pattern where the main runtime can describe desired log levels early in execution, and then the library's Logger factory will offer Loggers to the implementor that default to the logLevel specified *at the executable level*.